measurement-factory/anubis/README.md

 *repo* | The name of the GitHub repository that the bot should serve. | "squid" *owner* | The owner (a person or organization) of the GitHub repository. | "squid-cache" *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps, including PR labeling and commit tagging | false
-*staged_run*| A boolean option to enable no-final-modifications mode where the bot performs all the merging steps up to (and not including) the target branch update.
-Eligible PRs are merged into and tested on the staging branch but are never merged into their target branches. | false
+*staged_run*| A boolean option to enable staging-only mode where the bot performs all the merging steps up to (but not including) the target branch update.
+Eligible PRs are merged into and tested on the staging branch but are never merged into their target branches.
+Staging-only mode prevents any target branch modifications by the bot.
+TODO: Check that the PR target branch is not the configured staging branch, setting `M-failed-other` if needed. | false
+*guarded_run*| Enables staging-only mode (see `config::staged_run`) for PRs without a `M-cleared-for-merge` label.
+Has no effect on PRs with that label.
+While `config::staged_run` blocks target branch modifications, this option allows them for a human-designated subset of PRs. | false
 *staging_branch* | The name of the bot-maintained git branch used for testing PR changes as if they were merged into their target branch. | auto
 *necessary_approvals* | The minimal number of core developers required for a PR to be merged.
 PRs with fewer votes are not merged, regardless of their age. | 1
 *sufficient_approvals* | The minimal number of core developers required for a PR to be merged fast (i.e., without waiting for `config::voting_delay_max`) | 2